 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Hearing services Medicare-covered hearing services: Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Non-Medicare covered routine hearing services: Up to two hearing aids from the applicable TruHearing Catalog every year (limit 1 hearing aid per ear).
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): 50% for each Medicare-\$0 for each Medicare-Hearing services covered diagnostic covered diagnostic Medicare-covered hearing services: hearing exam with a hearing exam.
+Diagnostic hearing and balance evaluations primary care provider. performed by your provider to determine if Deductible does apply. you need medical treatment are covered as \$45 for each Medicareoutpatient care when furnished by a physician, covered diagnostic audiologist, or other qualified provider. hearing exam with a specialist.
+Non-Medicare covered routine hearing services:\ Up to two hearing aids from the applicable TruHearing Catalog every year (limit 1 hearing aid per ear).
 You must see a TruHearing provider to use this benefit.
 Call 1.833.714.5356 to schedule an appointment (for TTY, dial 711).
-Hearing aid purchase includes: First year of follow-up provider visits 60-day trial period 3-year extended warranty 80 batteries per aid for non-rechargeable models \$0 for each Medicare- covered diagnostic hearing exam with a primary care provider. \$45 for each Medicare- covered diagnostic hearing exam with a specialist.
-50% for each Medicare- covered diagnostic hearing exam.
-Deductible does apply.
+Hearing aid purchase includes: First year of follow-up provider visits 60-day trial period 3-year extended warranty 80 batteries per aid for non-rechargeable models

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Hearing services (continued) Benefit does not include or cover any of the following: Over-the-counter (OTC) hearing aids Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not in the applicable catalog Costs associated with loss &amp; damage warranty claims To access your benefits, you must contact TruHearing first to schedule an appointment with a TruHearing provider.
+What you must pay when What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Hearing services (continued) Benefit does not include or cover any of the following: Over-the-counter (OTC) hearing aids Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not in the applicable catalog Costs associated with loss &amp; damage warranty claims To access your benefits, you must contact TruHearing first to schedule an appointment with a TruHearing provider.
 Just call 833.714.5356 from 8a.m. to 8p.m.
 Monday through Friday.
 For additional details about your TruHearing benefits, go to the back of this document and locate the Appendix.
-Covered services with a T \$0 for one routine hearing of Hearing aids - you pay the \$295 per hearing aid for Ba \$695 per hearing aid for Sta \$1,095 per hearing aid for A \$1,495 per hearing aid for A Deductible does not apply.
-Services with a non-TruH Not covered exam every year. following: asic Aids andard Aids Advanced Aids Premium Aids Hepatitis C screening Medicare covers a screening test one time if you meet one or more of these conditions and if ordered by your doctor: High risk because you use or have used illicit injection drugs.
+Covered services with a T \$0 for one routine hearing of Hearing aids - you pay the \$295 per hearing aid for Ba \$695 per hearing aid for Sta \$1,095 per hearing aid for F \$1,495 per hearing aid for F Deductible does not apply.
+Services with a non-TruH Not covered exam every year. following: sic Aids andard Aids Advanced Aids Premium Aids Hepatitis C screening Medicare covers a screening test one time if you meet one or more of these conditions and if ordered by your doctor: High risk because you use or have used illicit injection drugs.
 Received a blood transfusion before 1992.
 Born between 1945-1965.
 If you're at high risk, Medicare covers yearly screenings.
 There is no copayment for members eligible for Medicare-covered preventive Hepatitis C screening.
 Members eligible for Medicare-covered preventive Hepatitis C screening pay 50%.
 Deductible does apply.